A modification to 1A Games "Tide of Iron" by Stefan Sasse (Manuel König)

 The following section collects all new rules regarding damage.

-Damage to terrain: When conducting certain s (see Doctrines), great damage can be done to the terrain.
+Damage to terrain: When conducting certain Area Attacks (see Doctrines), great damage can be done to the terrain.
 Such attacks create a crater on normal terrain (never in cover providing terrain) when at least two hits were scored.
 They create a breach in a hedgerow when at least two hits were scored which were not canceled by the hedgerow’s cover dice, and they destroy a building under likewise conditions.
 This is indicated with the Terrain Damage trait.

 Destroying pillboxes, trenches, entrenchments and buildings: When one or more explosive weapons (tanks, artillery, mortars or artillery/air attack) attack a pillbox, trench or entrenchment and score more hits as the pillbox, trench or entrenchment provides cover (5/4/2), then the pillbox, trench or entrenchment is destroyed and a surviving squad pinned (disrupted if already pinned, routed if already disrupted).
 (Example: Two Crusader MKII combine fire (6 dice) against a squad in an entrenchment.
 They score three hits.
 Three hits exceed the cover provided by the entrenchment; therefore, it is destroyed.
 The squad negates two of the hits with its red cover dice, therefore suffering one casualty and becoming pinned.)